Jet-induced jammed states of granular jet impacts: Acknowledgment

 \section{Acknowledgment}

 We thank M. Otsuki for valuable discussions.
-This work is partially supported by the Grant-in-Aid for the Global COE program gThe Next Generation of Physics, Spun from Universality and Emergence hfrom MEXT, Japan.
+A part of numerical computation in this work was carried out at the Yukawa Institute Computer Facility.
+This work is partially supported by the Grant-in-Aid for the Global COE program gThe Next Generation of Physics, Spun from Universality and Emergence hfrom MEXT, Japan and Grant-in-Aid for Scientific Research from MEXT (No. 25287098).

 \thesection{Appendix \Alph{section}}